Developer-Kommunity-24/community-website/README.md

 ## 🔒 Security

-If you discover a security vulnerability, please send an e-mail to security@dk24.org.
+If you discover a security vulnerability, please send an e-mail to deveeshshetty@gmail.
 All security vulnerabilities will be promptly addressed.

 ## 📈 Analytics and Monitoring